aleph-im/aleph-vm/src/aleph/vm/controllers/qemu/QEMU.md

 This branch depends on the version 0.4.1 of `aleph-message` that add the `hypervisor` field.
 The easiest way is to install tha version using `pip install -e .`

-To create a local venv use the `--system-site-packages` option so it can acess nftables
+To create a local venv use the `--system-site-packages` option so it can access nftables

 ## To test launching a VM instance